Geography

 Sixth Form

-9–7 at GCSE 2023
+9–7 at GCSE 2024

-9–8 at GCSE 2023
+9–8 at GCSE 2024

-A*–B at A level 2023
+A*–B at A level 2024

-"For me, I love geography because of the way it relates to current issues in the world from an environmental, social, political and economic perspective; helping to bring those issues alive."
+"For me, I love Geography because of the way it relates to current issues in the world from an environmental, social, political and economic perspective; helping to bring those issues alive."

-"I love the diversity of content we study in geography, everything from the formation of a hurricane to the workings of international organisations like the UN."
+"I love the diversity of content we study in Geography, everything from the formation of a hurricane to the workings of international organisations like the UN."

-"What I enjoy most about geography is how relevant it is to our lives.
+"What I enjoy most about Geography is how relevant it is to our lives.
 I enjoy analysing the interaction between physical and human processes as I believe the understanding of these interactions is very important in order to make a change."

-"I enjoy geography because it is so diverse and so relevant to our world today.
+"I enjoy Geography because it is so diverse and so relevant to our world today.
 It helps you appreciate and understand the world as a whole, making it both fun and interesting to learn about."

 Academic enrichment